If your child has ever set foot on a lift, you need to read this… Have you discussed Elevator Safety Rules with your child?

 Here are a few things to talk about:

-Elevator Safety Instructions to Teach Children
+Elevator Safety Rules to Teach Children

 Children love elevators.
 My son, ever since he was a toddler, has been crazy about them.
 Every where we went, he would be the first to run and press the button.
 Sometimes he would press the button even when we didn’t need to ride it.
 I am sure you can relate to this if you have a child like mine.